Families mourn, worry in wake of elementary school shooting

-UVALDE, Texas (AP) — Distraught families gathered at a local civic center and turned to social media to mourn and to make desperate pleas for help finding missing children as the death toll in a gruesome school shooting at a Texas elementary school rose to at least 19 students.
-Authorities said the gunman also killed two adults.
+UVALDE, Texas (AP) — Distraught families gathered at a local civic center and turned to social media to mourn and to make desperate pleas for help finding missing children as the death toll in a gruesome school shooting at a Texas elementary school rose to at least 19 students and two teachers.

 By nightfall, names of those killed during Tuesday's attack at Robb Elementary School in the town of Uvalde began to emerge.
 One man at the civic center walked away sobbing into his phone “she is gone.”
 On the backside of the building, a woman stood by herself, alternately crying and yelling into her phone, shaking her fist and stamping her feet.